Animo-GD/volume-control-using-hand/README.md

 # Volume Controle
-Using hand landmarks to control the master volume of your pc
+Using `mediapipe` for Hand detection and tracking, `pycaw` to controle the PC volume, and OpenCV To draw visuals.

 # How to use
 - Requirements
   ```bash